arshad-yaseen/monacopilot/README.md

 ### Metadata Overview

-The request body's `completionMetadata` object contains essential information for crafting a prompt for the AI model to generate accurate completions.
+The request body's `metadata` object contains essential information for crafting a prompt for the AI model to generate accurate completions.
 See the [Completion Metadata](#completion-metadata) section for more details.

 ### Example Implementation (Python with FastAPI)